Work-from-home tips for breastfeeding moms

 Practice self-care

 Especially after having a new baby, working remotely can sometimes feel busy and isolating.
 It’s important for parents to prioritize their physical and mental health by practicing regular self-care.
 Whether you get together with a friend to chat virtually or take some time to yourself to unwind or exercise, you-time is important.
-You’ve taken on the new and fulfilling role of being a mother, but you’re still you, so take a few moments to cultivate your interests and relationships.
+You’ve taken on the new and fulfilling role of being a mother or parent, but you’re still you, so take a few moments to cultivate your interests and relationships.

 Lean on your support network

 The important thing is to make working from home work for you, whatever that looks like.
 The Lactation Network (TLN) connects you with trusted marketplace partners to provide you with the best breast pumps and accessories for you.
-You can also request an insurance-covered visit with an International Board Certified Lactation Consultant (IBCLC)who will help you design the work-from-home plan that best suits you and your family.
+You can also request an insurance-covered visit with an International Board Certified Lactation Consultant (IBCLC) who will help you design the work-from-home plan that best suits you and your family.
 These clinical experts are here to help moms, parents, and babies thrive throughout the breastfeeding journey.

 We’re here for you, every step of the way.
 We work with your insurance to provide in-home, in-office, or telehealth visits with an IBCLC.